ucoruh/ce204-object-oriented-programming/docs/week-6/ce204-week-6.en.md

 - Essentially the same concept as in Java

-- _Let’s explore examples in the user manual …_
+- _Let's explore examples in the user manual …_

 ---